 Flying to Barcelona with Vueling

 Vueling is a Spanish airline that connects Barcelona with destinations all over Europe.
 When looking for Vueling flights from London airports I was spoilt for choice, with flights leaving every half hour!
-It’s the same with dozens of other cities, and the prices are very affordable compared with other options.
+It’s the same with dozens of additional cities, and the prices are very affordable compared with other options.

 I flew from London Gatwick with Vueling for my workation in Barcelona, and I can honestly say it was one of the most pleasant experiences I’ve had with an airline for a long time.
 Boarding was smooth and the journey was comfortable.